EvanMarnik/Hearthstone-search-bot/README.md

 A bot for searching Hearthstone cards

 ## Available commands
+'>image [card name or prefix of]' - returns the image of found cards

-'>text' - returns the text of found cards
+'>text [card name or prefix of]' - returns the text of found cards

-'>card' - returns all aspects of found cards
+'>card [card name or prefix of]' - returns all aspects of found cards (class, name, text, cost etc)

 -----------------------------
 *this is a work in progress and will be updated with new searches and features*